26 May 2016, The Business Times

 Revenue grew substantially from 2008-2012.
 It started to decline from 2013.
 Hyflux has been a profitable company until 2015.

 Building desalination plants is a capital intensive business and this is evident in the increasing long-term debt from 2009-2013.
-There are varied arrangement in this business; this simplest is to build, transfer and collect money.
+There are varied arrangement in this business; the simplest is to build, transfer and collect money.
 More complex arrangement would be to build, operate and transfer (BOT).
 The duration operating the plant is recorded as concession in the balance sheet.

 Tuaspring desalination plant is a BOT contract with a 25 years water purchase agreement.
 Because desalination plant consume great amount of power, a 411MW gas turbine power plant was built to supply power and to sell excess capacity to the national grid.
 However, with Energy Market Authority liberalising electricity market, supply outweigh demand leading to Hyflux suffering losses in the power business.